kusoroadeolu/EventDrop/ARCHITECTURE.md

 The system uses a hybrid event-driven approach:

 - **RabbitMQ (asynchronous business logic):**
-  Handles heavy events like room joins, leaves, and expiry.
+  Handles async(fire and forget) events like room leaves, and expiry.
   This keeps API calls snappy — complex logic (like cascading file deletions) runs in the background.

 - **Spring ApplicationEventPublisher (in-process events):**